 The Independent Archive: 2008 to the present day

 Upon its split from the Daily Mail in 2008, British Pathé Ltd became, in essence, an independent archive (as opposed to a part of a larger corporation) for the first time in its history.
 This new era saw the introduction of a museum subscription service, an increase in licensing and programming (notably including The Story of British Pathé, a four-part BBC Four series), and an expansion in the company’s online presence (the entire archive is available to view online for free on both the British Pathé website and YouTube channel.
 It is complemented by presence on numerous social media channels).
-In 2012, the archive was awarded “Footage Library of the Year” at the Focal International Awards.
+In 2012, the archive was awarded “Footage Library of the Year” at the Focal International Awards – and again in 2017.